Adam Goodes: Publications

 Goodes wrote an essay entitled "The Indigenous Game: A Matter of Choice", published in The Australian Game of Football Since 1858 (2008).
 The essay concerns the Aboriginal ball game, Marngrook, and its theorised link to the origins of Australian rules football.
 In it, Goodes wrote: "I don't know the truth, but I believe in the connection.
 Because I know that when Aborigines play Australian Football with a clear mind and total focus, we are born to play it."

 Appearing on The Marngrook Footy Show on NITV in a discussion about the origins of the game shortly after publication of the book, AFL historian Gillian Hibbins called Goodes a "racist", adding: "If you define racism as believing a race is superior in something, this is basically what he was doing."
 This view was challenged and criticised.

-The GO Foundation
+GO Foundation

-Goodes, Michael O'Loughlin and James Gallichan founded the GO Foundation in Dareton, NSW, in 2011 (or earlier?), where it was involved in various community programmes for the local Aboriginal population.
-In 2014, it started focusing on education for Indigenous Australians, and established a board of directors.
+Goodes, Michael O'Loughlin and James Gallichan founded the GO Foundation in Dareton, New South Wales, in 2011 (or earlier?), where it was involved in various community programs for the local Aboriginal population.
+In 2014, it started focusing on education for Indigenous Australians and established a board of directors.
 Founding partners include the Sydney Swans, Allens Linklaters, QBE Insurance and KPMG Australia.
-After starting with a few scholarships to independent schools, by 2021 GO had expanded into 26 mostly public schools, as well as five universities.
+After starting with a few scholarships to independent schools, by 2021 GO had expanded into 26 mostly public schools as well as five universities.